 Senior – from an ethnic group underrepresented in the academy – accepted into or a graduate student enrolled in a Ph.D. program in sociology.
 This program must have a strong background in mental health research.

 U.S. citizen, national, or permanent resident.

 Usually in January.

 How To Apply:

-Students or alumni, as applicable, may apply directly to this program.
-Applicants are encouraged, however, to work with SF State's fellowship advisor well in advance of the program deadline to perfect their application essays and other materials.
+Students may apply directly to this program.
+San Francisco State applicants may seek the support of the Fellowships Office well in advance of the deadline for feedback on application essays and other materials.